pubgeo/IARPA-SMART/README.md

 </div>

 ### Annotation Levels of Completion
 As mentioned in the Annotation Types section, "positive" annotations include a variety of levels of information.
-All of the possible statuses are broken out (TODO INSERT LINK).
+All of the possible statuses are broken out [here](documentation/miscellaneous_annotation_details.md).
 In summary, 'positive_annotated' indicates that the site is annotated from start to finish: that is, the pre-construction state is annotated as well as the post-construction state.
 The site boundaries are also able to change through time in these sites, with each observation having an updated site boundary and possibly multiple 'sub-sites' and activity phases for each. 'positive_annotated_static' is similar, but the site boundary remains constant with a singular activity phase classification through all activity phases, not allowing for so-called "sub-sites" within the site boundary.
 The addition of the 'partial' tag indicates that either the beginning or completion of the construction activity was not annotated.

 ## Negative activity types